 Please click here to link to a page in this web site about our Museum.
-The Society has information about local genealogy, old local newspapers on microfilm and CDs, information as well as an extensive collection of old photographs of Phoenix Iron Co., old buildings and homes, people, and Phoenixville, yearbooks from Phoenixville High School, many historical artifacts, a Phoenix Steel Column, and over 300 pieces of Etruscan Majolica.
+The Society has information about local genealogy, history, old local newspapers on microfilm and CDs, information as well as an extensive collection of old photographs of Phoenix Iron Co., old buildings and homes, people, and Phoenixville, yearbooks from Phoenixville High School, many historical artifacts, a Phoenix Steel Column, and over 300 pieces of Etruscan Majolica.

 The Museum has an interesting collection on display of Griffen, Smith & Hill Etruscan Majolica.
 Etruscan Majolica was made in Phoenixville from 1879 to 1890 when a fire destroyed the plant.